-Totally, they have found 126 species.
+In total, they have found 126 species.
 28 endemic species have become nationally threatened out of the 29 endemic species mentioned above.
-But it has also found two nationally threatened non-endemic species.
+But it has also found two non-endemic species that are nationally threatened.
 The total area of the entire area is 927 acres.

 The area has a recorded history of over 700 years.
 Gampola and the surrounding area were the capitals of Sri Lanka in the 14th century.
 King Buvanekabahu IV was the first king of the Gampola Kingdom.
 He ruled the area from 1341 to 1357 AD.

 - Little children, the elderly, and those who are afraid of heights should not try to go to the top of the tower.

 - There is a huge wind at the Ambuluwawa Tower.

 - Don’t try to take risky photographs or selfies.
 It’s a dangerous activity that you shouldn’t try.

 - Holidays and Sundays are very busy with crowds.

 - Mornings and evenings are great times to visit here.